-- 4.4 The Medical Centre staff arrange for non-urgent boarding pupil cases to see local GPs; however, if the issue is serious and/or life-threatening then the emergency services must be contacted. - 4.5 Emergency contact numbers for medical occurrences and procedures to follow are published in Houses, Departments, and Offices as well as electronically within DCSF. - 4.6 For pupils with particular health care needs such as asthma, diabetes, epilepsy, mental health and specific disabilities, individual healthcare plans are formulated by the nurse, together with the pupil and parents, to identify the strategies and processes necessary to support and manage the health care needs of the pupil in school to help maximise the amount of time safely spent in the learning environment.
-Care plans and training in relation to specific conditions are made available to all staff. - 4.7 Staff administer medicines with written parental approval.
+- 4.4 The Medical Centre staff arrange for non-urgent boarding pupil cases to see local GPs; however, if the issue is serious and/or life-threatening then the emergency services must be contacted. - 4.5 Emergency contact numbers for medical occurrences and procedures to follow are published in Houses, Departments, and Offices as well as electronically within DCSF. - 4.6 For pupils with particular health care needs such as asthma, diabetes, epilepsy, mental health and specific disabilities, individual healthcare plans are formulated by the nurse, together with the pupil and parents to identify the strategies and processes necessary to support and manage the health care needs of the pupil in school to help maximise the amount of time safely spent in the learning environment.
+Care plans and training in relation to specific conditions are made available to all staff.

+- 4.7 Staff administer medicines with written parental approval.
 Specific instruction and training are also provided for non-nursing staff before they are required to administer medicines or assist with the administration of medicines.
-See Appendix 5. - 4.8 First aid provision for sports fixtures is provided through a combination of internal staffing and external agencies, e.g., St John's Ambulance. - 4.9 First aid kits are located throughout DCSF and, in addition, are available in all DCSF vehicles.
+See Appendix 5. - 4.8 The medical staff oversee the provision of first aid at all home sports fixtures.
+They take a risk-based approach, considering the nature of the activity, the number of individuals involved and spectator numbers.
+First aid provision for sports fixtures is provided through a combination of internal staffing and external agencies, e.g., St John's Ambulance. - 4.9 First aid kits are located throughout DCSF and, in addition, are available in all DCSF vehicles.
 These are accessible at all times with appropriate content for use with children.
 Responsibility for the monitoring of the first aid kits is delegated to key staff, and contents are routinely checked.
-See Appendix 2 and Content of First Aid Kits at T:\School Areas\Medical\Public\First Aid.

-- 4.10 DCSF has four defibrillators, which are located outside the staffroom at Bow site, in the Reception area at Cathedral site, in the entrance to The Budworth Building and in the Orangery / café at Durham School.
+See Appendix 2 and Content of First Aid Kits at T:\School Areas\Medical\Public\First Aid. - 4.10 DCSF has four defibrillators, which are located outside the staffroom at Bow site, in the Reception area at Cathedral site, in the entrance to The Budworth Building and in the Orangery / café at Durham School.
 See Appendix 4 for the procedure on use of an Automated External Defibrillator (AED). - 4.11 DCSF has a protocol for use of emergency salbutamol inhalers, see T:\School Areas\Medical\Public\Asthma\Emergency Inhaler.
-Emergency inhalers are kept centrally at Bow site and Cathedral site, as well as in all Boarding Houses, the Medical Centre, the Boat House, and in the Budworth Building at Durham School.
+Emergency inhalers are kept centrally at Bow site and Cathedral site, as well as in all Boarding Houses, the Medical Centre and in the Budworth Building at the Durham School.